franckXu/blog-1/_sources/2018/06/23/ioc-containers.rst.txt

 In this post we went over a few IoC container basics:

-* Motivation for containers
+* Motivation for containers.
-* A primitive container supporting factory registration
+* A primitive container supporting factory registration.
-* Using reflection to support type registration
+* Using reflection to support type registration.
-* Approaches to implementing constructor calls (``Inove``, ``Linq.Expressions``)
+* Approaches to implementing constructor calls: ``Inove``, ``Linq.Expressions``, others.
+Lazy resolution vs. generating constructor calls in a separate step.
-* Lifetime management and a singleton implementation
+* Lifetime management and a singleton implementation.

 ----